linode/docs/docs/guides/tools-reference/tools/how-to-use-curlie-command/index.md

     Then, copy the URL for that matching `.tar.gz` file.

-1. Download the `.tar.gz` using a command like the following, replacing the URL with the one you copied in the above step.
+1. Download the `.tar.gz` using the command below.
+Replace the URL below with the one you copied in the previous step.

         curl -o curlie.tar.gz -L https://github.com/rs/curlie/releases/download/v1.6.0/curlie_1.6.0_linux_amd64.tar.gz

 1. Install `tar` if you do not already have it.
-Replace `apt` in the following command with `yum` if you are on **AlmaLinux** or **CentOS**; replace it with `dnf` if you are on **Fedora**.
+Replace `apt` in the command below with `yum` if you are using **AlmaLinux** or **CentOS**; replace it with `dnf` if you are using **Fedora**.

         sudo apt install tar

-1. Make a directory for the `curlie` files, then extract the files to that directory.
+1. Make a directory for the curlie files, then extract the files to that directory.
 The following command creates the new directory in the current user's home directory.

         mkdir ~/curlie
         tar -xvf curlie.tar.gz -C ~/curlie

-1. Move the `curlie` binary file into the path for your current user's shell.
+1. Move the curlie binary file into the path for your current user's shell.

         sudo mv ~/curlie/curlie /usr/local/bin

 1. Verify your installation.
-The output should show your system's current version of `curl`, which indicates that `curlie` is successfully acting as its front end.
+The output should show your system's current version of cURL, which indicates that curlie is successfully acting as its frontend.

         curlie --version